MKHenson/users/readme.md

 Please have a look at the [latest config definition](https://github.com/MKHenson/users/blob/master/src/definitions/custom/definitions.d.ts#L331) for details of what each parameter does.

+## Socket API
+Users has some basic support for websockets that are used to communicate events and other services to approved clients.
+You can find out more information from [here](./documents/users-ws-api.md)

 ## REST Functions
 Below is a list of function calls you can make once the server is running.
 Each call returns a JSON